-- We have made a minor amendment on knowledge of the health system in the UK to a standard to ensure that it is set at threshold level. - We have made a minor amendment to a standard to clarify our expectations for physiotherapists' use of information technology.
+- We have made a minor amendment on knowledge of the health system in the UK to a standard to ensure that it is set at threshold level. - We have removed text about moving and handling techniques from a standard about positioning and immobilising service users, and instead located those requirements under generic standard 15. - We have slightly amended one standard about physiotherapy practice skills, and deleted another to remove some duplication in requirements. - We have made a minor amendment to a standard to clarify our expectations for physiotherapists' use of information technology. - We have made minor amendments to some standards to use the term 'intervention' instead of 'treatment' within the standards, as appropriate.